The Delaware Series LLC vs. Other States

 - Some have been waiting for more cases to be heard before they decide to use the Series LLC.
 However, given how there are tens of thousands of Series LLCs in existence and almost none in litigation, this suggests that the skeptics of the Series LLC may have exaggerated the risks and been overly dismissive of the benefits.

-The protected Series LLC, even with a potentially unlimited number of protected series, has a lower overhead cost compared against multiple traditional LLCs.
-Regardless of the number of protected series designated by the protected Series LLC, the franchise tax owed annually to Delaware is $300.
-IncNow charges only one yearly registered agent fee for a protected Series LLC, rather than an additional fee for each separately filed traditional LLC.
+The Series LLC, even with a potentially unlimited number of protected series, has a lower overhead cost compared against multiple traditional LLCs.
+Regardless of the number of protected series designated by the Series LLC, the franchise tax owed annually to Delaware is $300.
+IncNow charges only one yearly registered agent fee for a Series LLC, rather than an additional fee for each separately filed traditional LLC.